Ghosh-95/Java-learning/README.md

 ## JVM
 JVM (Java Virtual Machine) is an abstract machine.
 It is called virtual machine because it is not physically exist.
 It is a specification that provides a runtime environment to run Java bytecode can be executed.

+A JVM is:
+- A specification where working of Java Virtual Machine is specified.
+But implementation provider is independent to choose the algorithm.
+Its implementation has been provided by Oracle and other companies.
+- An implementation Its implementation is known as JRE (Java Runtime Environment).
+- Runtime Instance Whenever you write java command on the command prompt to run the java class, an instance of JVM is created.

 JVM can performs following main tasks:
 - Loads code
 - Verifies Code